Advanced Filters

 4. Operator and Value

-Finally, after selecting your field, you must select an Operator and a Value.
+Finally, after selecting your Field, you must select an Operator and a Value.
 These concepts are defined below:

 Field: Location > State